mthadley/mthadley.github.io/_posts/2014-11-19-elevator-musc.md

 ### Pianobar

 Pandora is one of the old standbys in the now very crowded music streaming service space.
-Without going into who offers the best service (pandora vs spotify, etc.), I will say that I still like Pandora even if it may be falling behind in certain areas.
+Without going into who offers the best service (Pandora vs Spotify, etc.), I will say that I still like Pandora even if it may be falling behind in certain areas.
 It's still free to use and does a decent job of playing music you generally want to hear.
 It has the advantage that you can generally press play and it will play music for the rest of your workday without any